baradist/restful-money-transfer/README.md

 You can see complete API-description on a swaggerhub: https://app.swaggerhub.com/apis/baradist/money-transfer/v1

 ## Build locally
-You shold've installed jdk8+ and gradle 4.6 (or later)
+You supposed to have jdk8+ installed

 `git clone https://github.com/baradist/restful-money-transfer.git`